 Additional river activity rentals at Rolling Thunder River Company include kayaking.

-The Paddle Zone in Blue Ridge, GA
+The Paddle Zone

 The Paddle Zone Contact Info